He's Just Not That into You (film): Janine, Ben, and Anna

 Gigi's co-worker, Janine Gunders, obsesses over her home renovations while her husband, Ben, becomes attracted to Anna Marks, a yoga instructor and aspiring singer.
 Ben and Anna pursue a flirtatious friendship under the pretense of him helping her establish a singing career.
 Ben reveals that he only married Janine after she delivered an ultimatum, saying that they should marry or break up.
 Ben agrees to only be friends with Anna, but she continues her pursuit until they sleep together.

-Finding cigarette butts hidden in the back yard, Janine accuses Ben of smoking again, citing her father's death from lung cancer for her anger.
+Finding cigarette butts hidden in the backyard, Janine accuses Ben of smoking again, citing her father's death from lung cancer for her anger.
 Ben blames the workmen at their house.
 During a tense home improvement shopping trip, Ben confesses his infidelity.
 Devastated, Janine blames herself and wants to save their marriage; Ben seems less enthusiastic.

-Later, Anna and Ben begin having sex in his office, when he gropes and strips her to her lingerie.
+Later, Anna and Ben begin having sex in his office, and he strips her of her lingerie.
 They are interrupted by Janine, who arrives hoping to spice up their marriage.
 Forced to hide in a closet and listen as Ben and Janine have sex, Anna afterward leaves in disgust, ending her affair with Ben.
 As Janine tidies up Ben's clothes at home, she discovers a pack of cigarettes and explodes in anger.
 When Ben returns home, Janine is gone, leaving his clothes folded on the staircase with a carton of cigarettes and a note asking for a divorce.
 Janine moves into an apartment to restart her life, and Anna is seen performing at an upscale nightclub.
 Alone, Ben buys beer at the same supermarket where he met Anna.

 Conor, Anna, and Mary

 Anna enjoys a close friendship with Alex's friend, Conor.
-Though Anna wants a casual relationship, Conor misinterprets her playful affection as romantic interest.
+Though Anna wants a casual relationship, Conor misinterprets her playful affection as a romantic interest.

 Anna's friend, Mary Harris, works in advertising sales for a local gay newspaper and helps Conor promote his real estate business.
-Like Gigi, she meets many men, mostly online, but despite constantly monitoring her emails, pager, phone, and Myspace messages, her dates go nowhere.
+Like Gigi, she meets many men, mostly online, but despite constantly monitoring her emails, pager, phone, and MySpace messages, her dates go nowhere.

 While Conor attempts to cultivate a gay clientele, two gay men explain how he is going wrong with Anna.
 Taking their advice, Conor declares his love to Anna.
 Feeling vulnerable after her falling out with Ben, Anna agrees to a more serious relationship.
 When Conor later proposes buying a house and moving in together, Anna admits she does not want to and they return to being just friends.

 Mary later runs into Conor, recognizing him from his ad photo and having only spoken to him over the phone.
 They hit it off, and start dating.